Sindhuja9585/PROMPT-ENGINEERING/README.md

-# PROMPT-ENGINEERING- 1.
+# EX- 1.
 Comprehensive Report on the Fundamentals of Generative AI and Large Language Models (LLMs)

 ### Date:
 ### Reg No:212222220047